 - Once your license number appears on DPOR's license lookup - you are fully licensed and can use it to pull permits!

 Preparing for the Contractor's Exam

 We’ve made it our priority to equip you with the materials you need to study—including practice tests and tabs for your exam books.
-Listed below is the information on the classes that we offer, their costs, and the books needed to prepare for this exam.
-You need to purchase the books, manuals, and additional resources from the links provided below
+Listed below is the information on the classes we offer, their costs, and the books needed to prepare for this exam.
+You need to purchase the books, manuals, and additional resources from the links provided below.

 CLASS A/B COURSE

 This training course is very concise and covers material on the Virginia General and Advanced exams.
 This course will give you practice on sample accounting and math problems that will help you with the exam.
 There is also be a review of test-taking strategies.

 This is a mandatory course for any new contractor in the state of Virginia.
 It covers the practices and regulations that govern the contracting industry.
 Within this course, we’ll review the required elements of preparing a contract to meet all regulations and explore methods in selecting customers and jobs based on license classification and experience.